2N47 - Cleghorn Ridge

 Mary Ellen Gulch

 Located about an hour southeast of Salt Lake City in the majestic Wasatch Mountain range is an offroad trail that offers a lot of adventure for any outdoor enthusiast.
-From the bottom you get to experience some of the amazing scenery in the Wasatch National Forest and work your way up the old mining road to some of the abandoned gold and silver mines.
+From the bottom, you get to experience some of the amazing scenery in the Wasatch National Forest and work your way up the old mining road to some of the abandoned gold and silver mines.
 If you look hard enough you can find iron pyrite or fools gold laying around!
 If you are more extreme, there have been rumors that you can get lucky panning in some of the streams.
-There is a story of a Jeeper who panned in one of these canyons and found just enough gold to pay for his expenses, so who knows what you may find!
-The Silver Bell mine is the main mine on this trail and you are more than welcome to enter at your own risk and explore some of the old tunnels.
-Just make sure to bring plenty of flashlights with extra batteries and as always tread lightly!
+There is a story of a Jeeper who panned in one of these canyons and found just enough gold to pay for his expenses from his journey up, so who knows what you may find!
 All the mines you find in this area were very active gold and silver mines in the late 1800's.
 As you finish the trail you will also get to take in some great views of the surrounding mountains and overlook the Mineral Basin ski lift.

 Midnight Creek / NF Road 7010